Rainatou Sow

 Rainatou Sow is a Guinean woman who founded 'Make Every Woman Count': an organisation operated by a team of young women in Africa, America and Europe who use their passion and experience to promote rights and empowerment of women and girls.
-She is an campaigner for a peaceful and equitable world, a human rights and social justice advocate, and works to empower women and girls.
+She is a campaigner for a peaceful and equitable world, a human rights and social justice advocate, and works to empower women and girls.

 Personal life and background

 Rainatou was born in the mining town of Fria.
 At the age of 12 she began teaching evening classes to girls unable to go to school, and later engaged with the political system, becoming a member of the Guinean children's parliament as minister for children and Women's affairs, including appearances on Guinean radio and television.

 Rainatou gained a Master's degree in International Law at l'Université Kofi Annan de Guinée, and a Master's degree in International Relations at London Metropolitan University.
 She is fluent in French, English, Pulaar and Susu.